rootkill-g/coding_problems/README.md

-# coding_problems
+# programming_problems
-Solved some coding problems on CodeChef or Codeforces
+Solved some programming problems on CodeChef or Codeforces